Permanent WayOn this page

 Q. What is an ‘A’ class line, or a ‘Q’ class line, etc.?

-A class: Lines in this class are BG sections rated for speeds up to 160km/h.
-Some of these are:
+A class: Lines in these sections are BG sections rated for speeds unto 160km/h.
+These are:

-- Most of the New Delhi - Howrah line (via Grand Chord and Howrah-Burdwan Chord ('Rajdhani route')).
+- New Delhi - Howrah (via the Grand Chord and Howrah - Barddhaman Chord)

 - Vadodara - Ahmedabad